Viking Flex Plan — Q&A

 Q: How will the department address water release among brass instruments?

-A: It is recommended that each player bring their own towel to empty their water into during practice, lessons, and ensembles.
+A: It is required that each player bring their own towel to empty their water into during practice, lessons, and ensembles.

 Q: Can we use chairs and music stands?